 In a series of June 2020 tweets, Jon Prosser revealed that the foldable iPhone may not be comprised of a single flexible display.
 Instead, the leaker claims that one ‘foldable’ iPhone prototype is comprised of two separate displays, connected by a central hinge.

 There were suggestions (and memes, of course) that it’d look like two iPhones stuck together, but Prosser says there’s much more to it.
 Per the leaker, the current prototype favoured by the company sports the rounded edges of the iPhone 11 – although that could change now that the iPhone has been redesigned – and incorporates a hinge that allows the two displays to come together without a noticeable gap.

 With all the issues surrounding durability and cost of flexible display tech, that could be a smart alternative.

-Jon Prosser’s seemingly outlandish claims were backed up less than a day later by an Apple patent discovered by Patently Apple.
+Jon Prosser’s outlandish claims of a dual-screen iPhone were backed up less than a day later by an Apple patent discovered by Patently Apple.
 The patent describes a device consisting of two separate panels, connected together by a fabric hinge system.